 Does a brown, natural toothpaste sound unbelievable to you?
-Let’s talk about the top on my list of natural toothpaste reviews, but first, more shocking things.
+Let’s talk about the top on my list of natural toothpaste reviews, but first, more shocking things (and a fantastic GIVEAWAY for 3 winners!!).

 If you’re a parent, you’ve surely experienced the disbelief that happens when a child totally loses it over something that happens every. single. day.